-The word count for each Memorial shall be conducted using the standard "Word Count" feature in Microsoft Word 2003, Microsoft Word 2010, Microsoft Word 2010, or Microsoft Word 2016.

-(a) A Team may not manipulate the word count, including by such means as removing spaces between words or abbreviations in citations where a space would normally occur in standard citation formats, using hyphens inappropriately, using non-breaking white spaces or macros, or otherwise modifying the word processor dictionary.
-In addition to imposing the Penalty prescribed in Rule 11.1, the Administrator will adjust the word count in the Team's Memorial to reflect the word count if each instance of manipulation had not occurred before applying the word limits of subsections (b) through (d).

-- (b) The Statement of Facts section, including the section title, any section headings or sub-headings, conclusion, associated footnotes, and any other language a Team might elect to include, must be no longer than 1,200 words. - (c) The Summary of Pleadings section, including the section title, any section headings or sub-headings, conclusion, associated footnotes, and other language a Team might elect to include, must be no longer than 700 words. - (d) The total length of the Pleadings section, including the section title, any section headings, section subheadings, the required Conclusion/Prayer for Relief, associated footnotes, signature block, and other language a Team might elect to include, must be no longer than 9,500 words.
+- (a) The word count for each Memorial shall be conducted using the standard "Word Count" feature in Microsoft Word 2003 or any later release. - (b) A Team may not manipulate the word count, including by such means as removing spaces between words or abbreviations in citations where a space would normally occur in standard citation formats, using hyphens inappropriately, using non-breaking white spaces or macros, or otherwise modifying the word processor dictionary.
+A Team which uses acronyms and abbreviations in a manner which is inconsistent with Rules 5.13 to manipulate the word count may be assessed for a penalty under this Rule.
+In addition to imposing the Penalty prescribed in Rule 11.1, the Administrator will adjust the word count in the Team's Memorial to reflect the word count if each instance of manipulation had not occurred before applying the word limits of subsections (b) through (e). - (c) The Statement of Facts part, including the title, any headings or sub-headings, conclusion, associated footnotes, and any other language a Team might elect to include, must be no longer than 1,200 words. - (d) The Summary of Pleadings part, including the title, any headings or sub-headings, conclusion, associated footnotes, and other language a Team might elect to include, must be no longer than 700 words. - (e) The total length of the Pleadings part, including the title, any headings, section sub-headings, associated footnotes, signature block, and other language a Team might elect to include, must be no longer than 9,500 words. - (f) The total length of the Prayer for Relief (or Conclusion) part including the title, any headings, subheadings, associated footnotes, signature block, and other language a Team might elect to include, must be no longer than 200 words.